Gillespie leads No. 7 Villanova in 72-46 rout of La Salle

 Khalil Brantley scored 17 points and Jhamir Brickus had 13 for La Salle (2-3), which had just one assist on 14 field goals.

-The Wildcats dominated in the first half, jumping out to a 9-0 lead as the Explorers missed their first six shots and committed a pair of turnovers.
+The Wildcats jumped out to a 9-0 lead as the Explorers missed their first six shots and committed a pair of turnovers.

-Villanova eventually grew the lead to as many as 30 points, 39-9, on Slater’s driving layup with 4:23 left in the first half.
+Villanova eventually grew the first-half lead to as many as 30 points, 39-9, on Slater’s driving layup with 4:23 left before the break.
 La Salle had missed 16 of 18 shots and had seven turnovers at that point.

 Brantley had 12 points and was 3 of 6 from the field in the first half, while the rest of the Explorers were a combined 1 for 20.